 - Social Adaptation.
 Acceptance by target society groups, based on ethical, environmental, cultural, and economic considerations (blue).

 The first three stages of adaptation can be reflected in more detail through the Technology Readiness Level scale (TRL) on page 2.2 of this lesson.
-The fourth stage of adaptation closely related to economic assessment, which should answer the question if the technology can support itself and make a profit in the short term or in the long term.
-Finally the fifth stage of adaptation includes multiple social factors - how ready consumers are to accept this new technology, and what socal benefits it promises (for example, higher standard of living, job creation, convenience, faster service, improved health, etc.).
+The fourth stage of adaptation is closely related to economic assessment, which should answer the question if the technology can support itself and make a profit in the short term or in the long term.
+Finally, the fifth stage of adaptation includes multiple social factors - how ready consumers are to accept this new technology, and what socal benefits it promises (for example, higher standard of living, job creation, convenience, faster service, improved health, etc.).
 The sustainability analysis should be comprehensive enough to cover all of these layers of adaptation and recognize connections and feedbacks between them.